gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    association).
 A DTLS connection MUST NOT span multiple SCTP associations.

+   As it is required to establish the DTLS connection at the beginning of the SCTP association, either of the peers should never send any SCTP user messages that are not protected by DTLS.
+So the case that an endpoint receives data that is not either DTLS messages on Strea 0 or protecetd user messages in the form of a sequence of DTLS Records on any stream is a protocol violation.
+The receiver MAY terminate the SCTP association due to this protocol violation.

 ##  Payload Protocol Identifier Usage

    SCTP Payload Protocol Identifiers are assigned by IANA.